Jesús Seade: GATT and Uruguay Round

-In March 1989, Jesús Seade began as Mexico's ambassador to the GATT, where he led and won two major trade disputes, both with the U.S., over antidumping in cement and embargoes on tuna exports, he chaired several committees and working groups and was very active in the Uruguay Round negotiations.
+In March 1989, Jesús Seade began as Mexico's ambassador to the GATT, where he led and won two major trade disputes, both with the USA, over antidumping in cement and embargoes on tuna exports.
+He chaired several committees and working groups and was very active in the Uruguay Round negotiations.
 This ambitious negotiation (1986–94) entered at the end of 1989, into a deep three-year state of crisis, after which the GATT directive was changed as a last attempt to revive and conclude the negotiations.

-The new team, with Peter Sutherland at its head and Jesus Seade as one of its three Deputy Directors-General (DDG), managed to successfully conclude the negotiations (1993–94), including an important additional negotiation focused on the benefits and obligations of the Least Developed Countries (the 49 poorest countries in the world, as defined by the United Nations).
-This negotiation was led and chaired by DDG Seade and allowed the final closure of the negotiations as a whole and the creation of the WTO.
+The new team, with Peter Sutherland at its head and Jesus Seade as one of its three Deputy Directors-General (DDG), managed to successfully conclude the negotiations (1993–94), including an important additional negotiation focused on the benefits and obligations of the Least developed countries (abbreivated LDCs, the 49 poorest countries in the world, as defined by the United Nations).
+This negotiation was led and chaired by DDG Seade and allowed the final closure of the negotiations as a whole and the creation of the World Trade Organization (WTO).

 During this period of seeking to achieve the final outcome in the negotiations, Seade also conceived and led the preparation of the Review of the Uruguay Round Agreements, which was a formal requirement posed by the developing countries, to be fulfilled before closing the negotiations.
 This involved an in-depth and honest analysis of the results, rather than the expected short formal commentary, which played a central role in releasing tensions and helped significantly to reach a final agreement.

 The Uruguay Round negotiations, the eighth round of the Multilateral Trade Negotiations of the GATT (General Agreement on Tariffs and Trade), were the most complex trade and/or economic negotiations that the multilateral trading system has ever successfully concluded.
 Throughout these negotiations, the creation of a new organization was never proposed: the aim was to reach a series of important agreements on different issues and sectors within the framework of the GATT itself.
 It was only towards the end of the negotiations that three members formulated the great proposal, to create a new institution: the WTO.
 The co-authors of this proposal were the European Economic Community (EEC, which in 1993 joined the European Union), Canada, and Mexico, the latter with Jesus Seade as its representative.

 During his tenure as Permanent Representative to the GATT, Ambassador Seade also led the Mexico's accession negotiations to the Organisation for Economic Cooperation and Development (OECD) in 1994, the first developing country to be part of it, as well as the works in the committees of which his country initially became part of: Trade and Competition.